 You can use ArcGIS Open Data to instantly and automatically connect with the large and growing community of more than 800 published open data sites on ArcGIS Online.
 You will join a network of authoritative open data that is helping to stimulate economies and foster open knowledge around the world.
 Your open data will also be accessible for people to find and make connections across many open data sites simultaneously.

 10. You Already Have It

 ArcGIS Open Data is included with ArcGIS Online.
-It is part of a platform of mobile, desktop, web, and open-source applications.
-If you have an ArcGIS Online subscription, you have ArcGIS Open Data, all at no additional cost.
+It is a part of a platform of mobile, desktop, web, and open-source applications.
+If you have an ArcGIS Online subscription, you have ArcGIS Open Data.
+All at no additional cost.
 You can turn on ArcGIS Open Data here.